Skip to content

 Be careful when disabling services.
 When in doubt, leave a service alone.

 Next, open the Services app.
 Disable unnecessary services (set them to Manual start).
 However, set Windows Time Service to Automatic to force an NTP sync every startup.
-Otherwise, your system clock can drift seconds or even minutes after a small number of restarts.
+Otherwise, your system clock can drift seconds or even minutes after a few restarts.

 Power settings